procore-oss/handcuffs/README.md

 rake 'handcuffs:migrate[all]'
 ```

-This differs from running `rake db:migrate` in that specs will be run in the
+This differs from running `rake db:migrate` in that migrations will be run in
-_order that the phases are defined in the handcuffs config_.
+the _order that the phases are defined in the handcuffs config_.

 If you run a handcuffs rake task and any migration does not have a phase
 defined, an error will be raised before any migrations are run.
 To prevent this